lmclarke/aelisus-gui/README.md

 # Planned Features:
 - GMCP mapping.
+- Optional server-side automap capture window.
 - Items, mobs, and people in room console.
-- Theme-ing options on the user end.
+- More theme options on the user end.